neadie/FundamentalsOfDataAnalysisProject/README.md

  Description:
  - Review of Previous Studies of the Dataset
 - Database Variables
-- Get  max, min, average, median for the numeric values for the entire dataset
+- Entire dataset
 - Plot of total bill verus tip for the entire dataset
-- Count of meals for time and each day of the week
+- Day of the week
-- Count of male and female by each day and time of the day served
+-  Male /Females
-- smokers versus nonsmokers
+- smokers /non smokers
-- Review of of males/females
+- Group size
   **Done**
  Regression: **IN PROGRESS**
 Analyse: **TODO**

 Regression
-Compare variables total_bill and tip

 Discuss the relationship between the variables
-Plot comparisons of data points
-Review distribution of tip/total_bill percentage
+- total bill ,tips and group size realtionship for
+     - the entire dataset
+     - Males
+     - Females
+     - Smokers
+     - Non Smokers
+     - time of the day Lunch/Dinner
+      - Males/Time of the day
+      - Females /time of the day
+      - time and day of the week
+      - time and day of the week of males
+      - time and day of the week for females
+       - time and day of the week of males smokers
+       - time and day of the week for female smokers
+      -

 Analyse
-Based on the initial description select a number of interesting variables Undertake a detailed analyse of these variable relationships Review patterns in smokers versus non-smoker
-Review party size compared to total_bill and tip Review patterns in meal times and days of the week Conclusion
+Relationship between number of meals server , day of the week , sex of payer and time of the day and size of the group Realtionship Males / Females days of the week Conclusion
 Summarise conclusions of the analysis.